What is an Affogato?

 - Enjoy before the ice cream melts

 This is the most basic recipe, but there are countless variations.
-You could add flavor to the coffee or change the flavor of the ice cream.
+You could add flavour to the coffee or change the flavour of the ice cream.
 You can also add liqueurs such as rum to the coffee, or add toppings such as whipped cream, berries, or crumbled biscotti.